 AOAC’s Analytical Solutions Forum (ASF) is a mechanism for global stakeholders from government, industry and academia to identify emerging needs for scientific analysis of food and other related products and to propose actions to address them.
 It also identifies emerging technologies that can be adapted through standards development and certifications for use in supporting them.

 The ASF is a meeting place to exchange issues, ideas, opportunities and views.
 Stakeholders with diverse perspectives and backgrounds share technological advances, discuss knowledge gaps, and lay the foundation for collaboration among the applied analytical science community.

 The ASF has rapidly become the cornerstone of the AOAC Midyear and Annual Meetings.
-The goal of the ASF during the Midyear Meeting is designed to introduce and triage new ideas.
-Under the advisement of the ASF Steering Committee, one to three topics will then be further developed and presented at the Annual Meeting for potential adoption as AOAC projects or full programs.
+The goal of the ASF during the Midyear Meeting is to introduce and triage new ideas.
+Under the advisement of the ASF Steering Committee, one to three topics will then be further developed and presented at the Annual Meeting for potential adoption as AOAC projects or programs.

 Scientists interested in working on the ASF are encouraged to contact Palmer Orlandi, Chief Science Officer at AOAC, at [email protected] or by phone at 301-924-7077 ext.
 163.